Lindsey Graham

 Lindsey Graham Biography

-Graham made his mark as a supporter of an aggressive foreign policy and advocate for the military, and by his deals with Democrats, often partnering with fellow Republican John McCain.
+Graham made his mark as a supporter of an aggressive foreign policy and advocate for the military.
+He was also known for making deals with Democrats, often partnering with fellow Republican John McCain.

-By 2018, however, Graham was frequently on the news defending Trump’s behavior and comments, and downplaying any legislative disagreements.
+By 2018, however, Graham was often seen on the news defending Trump’s behavior and comments, and downplaying any legislative disagreements.
+Later they became golfing buddies and Graham advised Trump on foreign relations with Israel and Ukraine, with Graham being a strong supporter of both.

 Something in Common with Lindsey Graham